clemousse/ADA_projet_collectif_extension-navigateur-smc/README.md

 The extension allows you to see the events in Paris for the current month, selected by categories.

-We used theses tools :
+We used theses tools and technos :
 - API "Que Faire à Paris",
 - the Chrome Developers API,
 - JavaSCript,